-- What type of tobacco is being used
+- the type of tobacco being used

-- Whether or not the smoker inhales the smoke
+- whether or not the smoker inhales the smoke

-- Whether a filter is used, and what type of filter it is.
+- whether a filter is used, and what type of filter it is

 Tobacco products that are chewed, placed inside the mouth, or snorted tend to release considerably larger amounts of nicotine into the body than smoking.

 Tolerance increases with the amount of nicotine consumed and people require higher doses to enjoy the same initial effects.
 As most of the nicotine in the body leaves the body during sleep, tolerance may have virtually disappeared first thing in the morning.